agarsev/quevedo/NOTES.md

 # TODO

+I have removed the embedded steps in the experiments (train test split, generation).
+Later we can put these again into some kind of chain/pipeline that can include "experiments" (probably should rename) and other things (like train test split, generation, and new preprocessing)

 - Check that letterboxing is working with AlexeyAB's darknet
 - Try again with grayscale images now that we use AlexeyAB

-I have removed the embedded steps in the experiments (train test split, generation).
-Later we can put these again into some kind of chain/pipeline that can include "experiments" (probably should rename) and other things (like train test split, generation, and new preprocessing)
+- Big section in documentation about config file

 # PLAN